rzfauzan/Motolog/README.md

 ### 1. Deploy the contract

-1. Open [Remix IDE](https://remix.ethereum.org) and create `motolog.sol` using the source in this repo.
+1. Open [Remix IDE](https://remix.ethereum.org) and create `Motolog.sol` using the source in this repo.
 2. Compile with Solidity `0.8.20`.
 3. In **Deploy & Run**, set the environment to **Injected Provider – MetaMask**, connect to BOT Chain, and deploy.
 4. Copy the deployed contract address.